ActianCorp/integration-platform-docs/docs/integration-manager/configurations/dataflow-usage.md

 2. Upload your RushScript as the package (must have .js extension).
 3. Optionally upload additional scripts or other files to the Files section, which will be injected using the "--includedir" command line option.
 4. Optionally add entries to the Macros section, which will be injected using the "--variable" command line option.
 Note that the macro value text will be escaped accordingly when the command is constructed.
-5. You can also take advantage of 2 special Integration Manager variables within your macro values:
+5. You can also take advantage of two special Integration Manager variables within your macro values:
     * `$(LOCAL_JOB_SPEC_DIR)` - This will resolve to the runtime working directory where your RushScript and additional files are located.
     * `$(LOCAL_JOB_OUT_DIR)` - This will resolve to the runtime output directory if you need to retrieve output files.
 Any files written to this location will be available at: `{api_url}/jobs/{job-id}/out` after the job has completed.